purplecon/2024.purplecon.nz/_scripts/talkdata.md

-## Data breaches: your casual end of year security problem
+## [keynote] Data breaches: your casual end of year security problem

 Could you spot the next data leak?
 How secure are windows?
 This talk is at all levels.